Some Fun Q&A

 Now I write chapter books and middle grade novels that my fabulous agent, Liza Fleissig of the Liza Royce Agency, is busy presenting to publishers.

-My husband, Harry, and I have two grown children, Melanie (who’s a teacher!) and Harry Clark.
+My husband, Harry, and I have two adult children, Melanie (who’s a teacher!) and Harry Clark.
 While they were young, they saw a lot of the back of my head as I sat at my computer, but I was glad for the opportunity to work from home—and thankful moms have eyes in the backs of their heads.